Dylan-George-Field/Dylan-George-Field.github.io/_posts/CRF250Rally/2020-07-05-pro-taper-grips.md

 <h3>Installation</h3>
 <p>
   The throttle grip is hard to install.
 It's too small for the tube.
-I shaved down the plastic burs on the throttle tube and sanded it down to make the diameter smaller as shown in the heated handgrips article.
+I shaved down the plastic burs on the throttle tube and sanded it down to make the diameter smaller as shown in the <a href="{% post_url 2020-07-13-heated-handgrips %}">heated handgrips article</a>.
 </p>